Dénes Farkas: Biography

 Following the Arrow Cross coup (19 October 1944), he retired to his estate in Söjtör.
 After the war, in 1946 he was the executive chairman of the Smallholders' Party in Zala County, and a year later in 1947, he was co-chairman.
 In the meantime, until 10 August 1947, he was the responsible publisher of the Independent Zala newspaper.
 At the 1945 National Parliamentary election, the party started on the Zala county list but did not win a mandate.
 In 1947 he withdrew from the FKGP and joined the Democratic People's Party in protest of the left-wing movement, which was later included in the parliamentary election on 31 August 1947.

 In the meantime, after a land reform, he owned 60 hectares of land, which he was forced to offer to the Alsófakos State Farm in 1949.
 After his term of office expired (1949) he completely retired from public life.
 Despite this, the new system deprived it of all his possessions and deployed it on the edge of Söjtör.
 From there he moved to Budapest with his daughter.
 He participated in the Hungarian Revolution of 1956l.
 As the oldest member of the former representatives of the Democratic People's Party, on 1 November 1956, he issued a call to Kossuth Radio to reorganize the DNP.
 Dénes encouraged the former DNP organizations in the countryside and the capital to organize peacefully and calmly.
 Prior to this, the Prime Minister, Imre Nagy, was informed by letter on 30 October (Sándor Keresztes, Vid Mihelics, Kálmán Imre Székely and his signature) about the party's transformation.
 After the fall of the revolution, he was prosecuted by the newly formed Revolutionary Worker-Peasant Government, where he was sentenced to two years in prison.
 During the retaliation, he was interned in 1957 and had to serve three months of his sentence in the Marianostrian Prison.
 After his release, he completely retired from politics and moved back to Budapest with his daughter.

-He died on 11 August 1973 In Budapest.
+He died on 11 August 1973, In Budapest.

 Marriage and children

-In October 27th 1912 in Magyargencs he married the noble lady Mária Stefánia Szűcs de Szentjános (1891–1956), daughter of István Szűcs de Szentjános (1862-1925) Hussar lieutenant-colonel (in hungarian: huszár alezredes), landowner and Mária Radó de Szentmárton (1868-1945).
-Her paternal grandparents were István Szűcs de Szentjános (1827–1890), landowner and Vilma Szily de Nagyszigeth (1831–1920); her maternal grandparents were Ignác Radó de Szentmárton (1807–1877), landowner, supreme chief magistrate in Vas county (Hungarian: főszolgabíró) and Cecília Ajkay de Ajka (1821–1885).
+On 27 October 1912, in Magyargencs he married the noble lady Mária Stefánia Szűcs de Szentjános (1891–1956), daughter of István Szűcs de Szentjános (1862–1925) Hussar lieutenant-colonel (in hungarian: huszár alezredes), landowner and Mária Radó de Szentmárton (1868–1945).
+Her paternal grandparents were István Szűcs de Szentjános (1827–1890), landowner and Vilma Szily de Nagyszigeth (1831–1920); her maternal grandparents were Ignác Radó de Szentmárton (1807–1877), landowner, supreme chief magistrate in Vas County (Hungarian: főszolgabíró) and Cecília Ajkay de Ajka (1821–1885).
 Dénes Farkas de Boldogfa and Mária Stefánia Szűcs de Szentjános had a girl and a boy to Dénes.